Refractive Lens Exchange (RLE)

 One of the benefits of RLE is a relatively short and easy recovery.
 Patients typically resume regular activities within a day or two of surgery, although you’ll need to avoid strenuous activities for at least one week.
 You’ll be prescribed eye drops to prevent inflammation and infection.
 We will also schedule follow-up appointments to check on your vision and healing.

-Vision Correction Surgery Comparison Chart
+Compare Vision Correction Surgery Options

 At NY LASIK, our patients benefit from Dr. Bley’s extensive experience with a range of refractive procedures in addition to RLE.
 Having performed more than 30,000 vision correction surgeries, he is able to customize each patient’s experience to meet their unique needs.